dietmarkuehl/P3552-task/lazy.md

 When `co_await`ing child operations these may want to access an environment.
 Ideally, the coroutine would expose the environment from the receiver it gets `connect`ed to.
-Doing so isn't directly possible because the coroutine doesn't know about environment type and the queries also don't know the type they are going to return.
+Doing so isn't directly possible because the coroutine types doesn't know about receiver type which in turn determines the environment type.
+Also, the queries don't know the type they are going to return.
+Thus, some extra mechanisms are needed to provide an environment.

 A basic environment can be provided by some entities already known to the coroutine, though:

-- The `get_scheduler` query should provide the scheduler maintained for [scheduler affinity](#scheduler-affinity) whose type is determined based on the coroutine's context.
+- The `get_scheduler` query should provide the scheduler maintained for [scheduler affinity](#scheduler-affinity) whose type is determined based on the coroutine's context using `ex::scheduler_of_t<C>`.
-- The `get_allocator` query should provide the [coroutine's allocator](#allocator-support) whose type is determined based on the coroutine's context and which gets initialized when constructing the promise type.
+- The `get_allocator` query should provide the [coroutine's allocator](#allocator-support) whose type is determined based on the coroutine's context using `ex::allocator_of_t<C>`.
+    The allocator gets initialized when constructing the promise type.
-- The `get_stop_token` query should provide an stop token from a stop source which is linked to the stop token obtained from the receiver's environment.
-The type of the stop source can be configured using `C::stop_source_type` and defaults to `ex::inplace_stop_source.
-Linking the stop source can be delayed until the first stop token is requested or omitted entirely if `stop_possible()` returns `false`.
+- The `get_stop_token` query should provide a stop token from a stop source which is linked to the stop token obtained from the receiver's environment.
+The type of the stop source is determined from the coroutine's context using `ex::stop_source_of_t<C>` and defaults to `ex::inplace_stop_source`.
+    Linking the stop source can be delayed until the first stop token is requested or omitted entirely if `stop_possible()` returns `false` or if the stop token type of the coroutine's receiver matches that of `ex::stop_source_of_t<C>`.

 For any other environment query the context `C` of `lazy<T, C>` can be used.
 The coroutine can maintain an instance of type `C`.
 In many cases queries from the environment of the coroutine's `receiver` need to be forwarded.
-Let `upstream_env` be `get_env(receiver)` and `UpstreamEnv` the type of `upstream_env`.  `C` gets optionally constructed with access to the environment:
+Let `env` be `get_env(receiver)` and `Env` be the type of `env`.  `C` gets optionally constructed with access to the environment:

- 1. If `C::env_type<UpstreamEnv>` is a valid type the coroutine state will contain an object `env` of this type which is constructed with `upstream_env`.
-This object will live at least as long as the `C` object maintained and `C` is constructed with a reference to `env`, allowing `C` to reference type-erased representations for query results it needs to forward.
+ 1. If `C::env_type<Env>` is a valid type the coroutine state will contain an object `own_env` of this type which is constructed with `env`.
+The object `own_env` will live at least as long as the `C` object maintained and `C` is constructed with a reference to `own_env`, allowing `C` to reference type-erased representations for query results it needs to forward.
  2. Otherwise, if `C(env)` is valid the `C` object is constructed with the result of `get_env(receiver)`.
 Constructing the context